htcondor/htcondor/docs/man-pages/condor_submit.rst

     execute the job only on machines which have enough resources, (such as virtual memory), to support executing the job.
-If not specified, HTCondor will automatically make a (reasonably accurate) estimate about the job’s size and adjust this estimate as the program runs.
+If not specified, HTCondor will automatically make a (reasonably accurate) estimate about the job's size and adjust this estimate as the program runs.
     If specified and underestimated, the job may crash due to the inability to acquire more address space; for example, if malloc() fails.
 If the image size is overestimated, HTCondor may have